cbg-ethz/netics/README.md

 'mutation_data_breast.txt' --> tab delimited file that contains the genetically aberrant genes of each sample.
 It contains two columns that map each gene (1<sup>st</sup> column) to the samples that it is genetically aberrant (2<sup>nd</sup> column).

 'RNA_diff_expr.txt' --> tab delimited file with two columns.
-1<sup>st</sup> column contains the genes for which differential expression between the tumor and normal samples at the RNA level was measured.
-2<sup>nd</sup> column contains the p-values of these measurements.
+First column contains the genes for which differential expression between the tumor and normal samples at the RNA level was measured.
+Second column contains the p-values of these measurements.
 This file can be the result of a tool for differential expression analysis such as DESeq2.
 Each gene should have only one entry in this file.

 'protein_diff_expr.txt' --> tab delimited file with two columns.
-1<sup>st</sup> column contains the proteins for which differential expression between the tumor and normal samples at the protein level was measured.
-2<sup>nd</sup> column contains the p-values of these measurements.
+First column contains the proteins for which differential expression between the tumor and normal samples at the protein level was measured.
+Second column contains the p-values of these measurements.
 Each gene should have only one entry in this file.

 The p-values in files 'RNA_diff_expr.txt' and 'protein_diff_expr.txt' should be provided unadjusted because they are combined by using the Fisher's method.
 After that, NetICS adjusts them for multiple testing by using Benjamini & Hochberg FDR correction.
 The function for computing FDR correction can be derived from https://brainder.org/2011/09/05/fdr-corrected-fdr-adjusted-p-values/.